deltegui/json_validator/README.md

 }), 'validatorName');
 ```

-or you can omit the validator name and assign the returning valiator to a variable:
+or you can omit the validator name and assign the returning validator to a variable:

 ```javascript
 const myValidator = validator.create(t => ({